 The cast aluminum base is lightweight (40 pounds) but durable, and it has four rubber feet to reduce vibrations.
 A miter gauge on the disk sander helps you create angles, and the disk rotates at 1,725 revolutions per minute (RPM).
 Since the aluminum base on the BUCKTOOL BD4801 is so lightweight, it can become top-heavy when sanding with the belt sander at 0°.
 The aluminum also makes it impossible to mount securely to a table.

 2. WEN 6515T Belt Sander – Best Value

-The downside to the WEN 6515T is that both the belt and disk decks are flimsy, and you need to be careful that you don’t press too hard.
+The downside to the WEN 6515T is that both the belt and disk decks are flimsy, and you need to be careful not to press too hard.
 The deck on the belt also loosens constantly from the vibrations.

 3. Jet Tools J-4002 Bench Belt and Disc Sander – Premium Choice

 The Jet Tools J-4002 Bench Belt and Disc Sander is our premium-choice benchtop belt sander.
 It uses a 0.33-HP motor to reach speeds up to 1,725 RPM and drives the disk sander and belt.
 The belt is 42 inches long, and the disk is 8 inches.
 It features a heavy-duty steel base with rubber feet to help reduce vibration.

 The tables are iron for better stability and durability, and a deluxe miter gauge turns and locks at the most common angles up to 45°.
 At 63 pounds, it is stable, doesn’t move while you are working, and features an adjustable dust deflector and dust chute.
 The Jet Tools J-4002 Is an amazing Sander, but the guards are hard to remove, so changing the belts can be time-consuming.